jwang307/Crucivirus-Programs/README.md

 Most of the programs are simply annotation scripts meant to help make manual work more efficient.

 # Legit
-AutoAnnotate and HMMERAnnotator are two projects meant to provide support for hits detected by HMMER (Hidden Markov Model Biosequence analysis: hmmer.org) for automatic annotation in Geneious sequences.
+AutoAnnotate and HMMERAnnotator are two projects meant to provide support for hits detected by HMMER (Hidden Markov Model Biosequence analysis: [hmmer.org](hmmer.org)) for automatic annotation in Geneious sequences. <br />
 IntronFinder is an upcoming project hoping to discover potential introns and splice sites in cruciviruses.